AnthonyCC/sf-temp-ui/projects/wordpress/wp-content/plugins/polldaddy/readme.txt

 * Potential bug fix: Maybe get rid of 'Invalid Poll Author' error... again.

 = 0.6 =
-* Bug fix: Allow reauthentication with PollDaddy email address and PollDaddy password.
-This is necessary because the stored PollDaddy User API key is invalidated if the user's details change on PollDaddy.com.
+* Bug fix: Allow reauthentication with Polldaddy email address and Polldaddy password.
+This is necessary because the stored Polldaddy User API key is invalidated if the user's details change on Polldaddy.com.
 * Buf fix: Speed up CSS and JS.
 * Feature: Link to view Shortcode and JavaScript code for each poll.